The repo of example demos that the introweb.tech website pulls from.

 GET https://introweb.tech/zip?repo=examples&dir=http/bundle-size |

-these files along with the available options for each template will be inside _templates
+these files along with the available options for each template will be inside _templates.
+Follow these

 steps: